 Through the efforts of the Student Activities Committee (SAC) entertainers-comedians, hypnotists, magicians, etc. perform in the SUBWAY of the Student Center.
 Special family programming is also scheduled.

 Need help paying for college?
 The Financial Aid Office helps with FAFSA; financial aid awards, including grants, scholarships, Federal Work Study, loans, and more.
-Located in Marsh Hall Room A205, 8 a.m. – 4 p.m. firstname.lastname@example.org or visit www.concord.edu/Financial-Aid.aspx FAFSA Code: 003810
+Located in Marsh Hall Room A205, 8 a.m. – 4 p.m. firstname.lastname@example.org or visit www.concord.edu/financial-aid.
+Concord University’s FAFSA Code is 003810.

 Located between South and North Tower Residence Halls.
 Offers a comfortable and safe environment for work-outs.
 Available to students, faculty, staff, and community members.
 Cardio and weight training equipment is available.
-Visit our Facebook page: Concord University Recreation & Wellness for updated information.
+Learn more about the Fitness Center on our website, or visit our Facebook page: Concord University Recreation & Wellness for additional information.

 Located in the Rahall Atrium (next to the sand volleyball court), the CU Food Pantry is a free resource available 24/7 for those in need of assistance.
 The Concord community can either donate or utilize the following: non-perishable canned goods, college student school/ office supplies, and toiletries.
 We simply ask that you don’t take more than you need and that if possible, you donate some of the listed items to make certain we have a fully stocked pantry.
-For more information or to donate, contact George Williams at 304-384-5171 or via email.
+For more information or to donate, visit our webpage or contact George Williams.

 Located on the ground floor of the Student Center (lockers in back hallway area between Subway and the McNair office), it also has free items such as school supplies, toiletries, and grab-and-go food items.

-Ground floor of the Student Center.
-Offers ping-pong, billiards, video games, TV, Wii and X-BOX game.
+Located on the ground floor of the Student Center, the Concord University Game Room offers ping-pong, billiards, video games, TV, Wii and X-BOX game.
 Computers are available for email and web surfing only.
+It’s also where we have our commuter lounge!
+Learn more about the game room & commuter lounge on our website.

 Responsible for matters relating to the residence halls.
-Student Center Room 201. email@example.com
+The Housing Office is located in Student Center Room 201.
+You can learn more about Housing & Residence Life on our webpage.
+Email email@example.com for additional information.

 Questions?
 Call or come see us!
 We’re located on the Main Floor of the Student Center.
 Serves as lost and found center, makes student identification cards, operates the switchboard, etc.

 Provides international students with assistance in adjusting to life in the United States, immigration advising for students on F-1 and J-1 visas.
-Contact Nancy Ellison.
+For additional information, visit our International Students webpage or contact Nancy Ellison.

 The McNair Scholars Program is a federally funded TRIO program that helps prepare undergraduate students to purse a graduate degree.
 The program provides access to training and resources designed to make a successful transition into a graduate school or professional program.
 Located in Student Center Room 111.
 For more information email Vickie Hart or visit our webpage.